Scientific Forecaster Discussion

 National Weather Service Indianapolis in

-the aviation sections have been updated below.
+the aviation section has been updated below.

-Near term /rest of the night/...
+Near term /rest of tonight/...

 Previous discussion follows...